Rohan Mukherjee - Great Power Clubs - big.jpg

 I am an Assistant Professor of International Relations at the London School of Economics and Political Science and Deputy Director of LSE IDEAS.
 Previously, I was an Assistant Professor of Political Science at Yale-NUS College in Singapore.
 I am also a Nonresident Fellow at the National Bureau of Asian Research (NBR) and the Carnegie Endowment for International Peace in Washington, D.C.

 My research focuses on the grand strategies of rising powers and their impact on international security and order, with an empirical specialization in the Asia-Pacific region.
 My book, Ascending Order: Rising Powers and the Politics of Status in International Institutions (Cambridge University Press), received the T.V.
-Paul Best Book in Global International Relations from the International Studies Association (ISA), the Hedley Bull Prize from the European Consortium for Political Research (ECPR) and the Hague Journal of Diplomacy Book Award.
+Paul Best Book in Global International Relations Award from the International Studies Association (ISA), the Hedley Bull Prize from the European Consortium for Political Research (ECPR) and the Hague Journal of Diplomacy Book Award.

 My work has been published in academic journals such as International Affairs, Global Studies Quarterly, Contemporary PoliticsSurvivalGlobal GovernanceInternational Relations of the Asia-Pacific, Asian Security, India Review, and International Journal, as well as in edited volumes from academic presses such as Oxford, Cambridge, Stanford, University of North Carolina, and Brookings.
 I have also co-edited a policy-focused volume that brings together top scholars and analysts across generations from Japan and India to chart the future course of bilateral relations.